innocentmanzi/innocentmanzi/README.md

 - 📫 How to reach me **i.manzi@alustudent.com**

 - ⚡ Fun fact **I once solved a coding problem in my sleep.
-Apparently, my subconscious is a better programmer than my conscious mind.**
+My subconscious is a better programmer than my conscious mind.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">